This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 If you do end up going on a weekend, plan to leave as early as possible.
 The palace opens at 9:30 AM and it would be much nicer to explore minus the crowds.
 We made the mistake of arriving at about 11:30 AM and it was already busy.
 You could also try visiting in the late afternoon as the palace is open until 6:30-7:00 PM.

 As we were staying at Tivoli Oriente Hotel, we caught the train from the nearby Oriente train station.
-While Tivoli Oriente was not in the greatest location for exploring the city of Lisbon, it was super convenient for jumping on a train for day trips from Lisbon (or travelling to and from the airport!).
+While Tivoli Oriente was not in the greatest location for exploring the city of Lisbon, we found it to be super convenient for travelling to Porto, accessing the airport, and for day trips from Lisbon.
 The hotel is in a modern part of town near the expo centre, and had comfortable rooms plus a mouth-watering buffet breakfast.
-We jumped straight into the pool immediately after arriving from Porto the day before.

-If you’re staying in the city centre, then you can catch a train to Sintra from Rossio station – the ride should take around 40 minutes.
-Alternatively, book a Sintra day tour which has all the transport to and from the city as well as the Sintra entrance tickets sorted for you.
+If you’re staying in Lisbon city centre, then you can catch a train to Sintra from Rossio Station – the ride should take around 40 minutes.

 Once you arrive in Sintra, there are a few ways you can get to Pena Palace.
 After doing some research, I decided that we would take the 434 tourist bus to Pena.
 To get to the bus stop, exit the station and walk along the street which follows the north side of the station about 200 metres until you get to a bus stop that says 434.
 Don’t be fooled by any empty 434 buses that you may spot along the way – these buses are just banked here until it’s their turn to head onwards to the bus stop.

 At the bus stop, you will have to line up for the next bus.
 We waited around 10-15 minutes before we made it on to a bus.
-There was a lady taking payment for the bus tickets as we waited in line.
-The cost was €6.90 for a return ticket which I was in Sintra in 2018, but it may have gone up in price since then.
+There was a lady taking payment for the bus tickets as we waited in line (alternatively, you can book your Sintra bus ticket online in advance).
+The cost was €6.90 for a return ticket when I was in Sintra in 2018, but it has probably gone up in price since then.

-If you don’t want to fuss around with the bus, you can negotiate a fare with a tuk tuk driver instead.
-I’m not aware of what the price for this would be, but I’m fairly sure that it would be a more convenient, though probably more expensive way to get to Pena than the bus!
+🛺 If you don’t want to fuss around with the bus, you could book a Sintra tuk tuk driver instead.
+This looks like a fun and convenient way to get to Pena Palace than by bus!

-If you don’t have a Lisboa card, then I would definitely recommend buying your tickets in advance through the Parques de Sintra website.
-This will save you lining up to get tickets when you get there, which took about 10-15 minutes for us.
-It will also get you a 5% discount on the ticket price.
+🏰 If you don’t have a Lisboa card with tickets included, then I would definitely recommend buying your Pena Palace tickets in advance.
+This will save you lining up to get tickets when you get there, and the lines can get pretty long in peak season.

 The classic photos of Pena Palace are taken from the Queen’s Terrace (where the above photo was taken), which is only accessible with a Park and Palace ticket.
 This pretty terrace offers gorgeous views of the colourful palace exterior as well as the surrounding landscape.